Burpee Butterfly Project: Monarchs

 2. Sign Up for Butterfly Release Day

 In September we will have a fantastic day at Burpee celebrating the monarch’s upcoming journey.
 Individuals and families can sign up for monarch activities and tagging.
 Participants will receive their own butterfly to observe, learn how to handle and tag for research, and the chance to participate in our send-off party.
 We hope to see you there.
-Tickets on sale soon!
+Tickets on sale NOW!

 3. Volunteer to help in our Monarch Lab